openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 # Ingredients Spellcheck

-A key element of Open Food Facts database is the parsing of the product ingredients.
+A key element of the Open Food Facts database is the parsing of the product ingredients.
 These lists of ingredients either come from contributors' annotations or from OCR-extracted text from packaging pictures.

 However, text typos or wrong OCR-extraction lead to ingredients not recognized by the Product Opener service.
-Check more about this process in the [wiki](https://wiki.openfoodfacts.org/Ingredients_Extraction_and_Analysis).
+Check about this process in the [wiki](https://wiki.openfoodfacts.org/Ingredients_Extraction_and_Analysis).

 For this reason, the Ingredients Spellcheck was developed to be implemented to solve this issue and improve the ingredient parsing quality.